Golang Release 1.21: maps

 Not too long ago, we witnessed a new release of our favorite programming language.
 The Go team didn’t disappoint us once again.
 They introduced numerous new features, including updates to the tool command to support backward and forward compatibility.
 As always, the standard library has received new updates, and the first one we’ll explore in this article is the new maps package.

-The new package offers only five new functions (two additional ones were removed from the package: Values
+The new package offers only five new functions (two additional ones were removed from the package: Values and Keys),

 but they provide significant value.
 All of them rely on Generics, a feature

 introduced in Go version 1.18, which has opened up possibilities for many new features.
-The map
+The map package clearly provides

 new tools for Go maps.
 In this particular case, it introduces new functions for checking map equality, deleting items from